Resources for Grad Student Success

 - The American Physical Society offers several programs for careers and resources for students pursuing study in physics.
 Visit their website to access a webinar library, information about the Forum on Graduate Student Affairs, and more.

 - The American Astronomical Society has a variety of resources available to graduate students.
-Graduate student guides, opportunity-based resources, professional development programs, and more can be found on their website.
+Graduate student guides, professional development programs, and more can be found on their website.